-- (A) Positive Score.
+(A) Positive Score.
 To be eligible for the final, a skier shall have a positive score in the elimination round of that event.
-No distinction shall be made between team and independent skiers when deciding who goes into the finals. - (B) Who Oualifies.
-The first three skiers, based on the results of the semifinal round, shall be gualified to ski in the final round of that event.
+No distinction shall be made between team and independent skiers when deciding who goes into the finals.
+B) Who Qualifies.
+The first three skiers, based on the results of the semifinal round, shall be qualified to ski in the final round of that event.
 When the top three skiers from the semifinals have been selected, all their scores shall be removed from a copy of the combined results list of the first two rounds of the event.
 The skiers having the two top remaining scores on the combined event results list shall go into the finals.
-Thus the final round of an event will always comprise five skiers, unless fewer make a positive score in the elimination round or a qualified skier is unable to compete due to illness, injury or other reason. - (C) Last Qualifier Tie.
-Ties for last qualifying place as per 310(B) shall be broken as follows: - Jump.
-Each tied skier shall be allowed three jumps to break (1)the tie.
+Thus the final round of an event will always comprise five skiers, unless fewer make a positive score in the elimination round or a qualified skier is unable to compete due to illness, injury or other reason.

+Note: A skier is not required to ski in the semi-finals to be eligible to ski in the finals.

+- (C) Last Qualifier Tie.
+Ties for last qualifying place as per 310(B) shall be broken as follows: - (1) Jump.
+Each tied skier shall be allowed three jumps to break the tie.
 This run-off shall proceed until the tie has been broken.
 The running order shall be determined by the flip of a coin. - (2) Slalom.
 Each tied skier shall be allowed two passes to break the tie and this run-off shall proceed until the tie has been broken.
-The running order shall be determined by the flip of a coin. - Tricks.
-Each tied skier shall be allowed two passes to break (3) the tie and this run-off shall proceed until the tie has been broken.
+The running order shall be determined by the flip of a coin. - (3) Tricks.
+Each tied skier shall be allowed two passes to break the tie and this run-off shall proceed until the tie has been broken.
 The running order shall be determined by the flip of a coin.